IPA.CONF(5) IPA.CONF(5)

 we use threshold type 3 and time window will ``jump'' from 21:00 to

-that is 90 Mbytes at 08:00 of the next day.
-We also can stop ipa(8) at
+it will be 90 Mbytes at 08:00 of the next day.
+We also can stop ipa(8)

-21:00 and run it again at 08:00 and a threshold's time window will also
+at 21:00 and run it again at 08:00 and a threshold's time window will

-``jump'' from 21:00 to 08:00.
+also ``jump'' from 21:00 to 08:00.

 If there are several clients with the same settings, then at 08:00 non